 The value of sell-side equity analyst research is a source of ongoing debate among academics, investment professionals, regulators, and the financial media.
-On the one hand, studies consistently demonstrate that analysts' earnings forecasts, target prices, investment recommendations, and narrative commentaries contain information for investors (Lys and Sohn, 1990; Bradshaw, 2002; Asquith et al., 2005; De Franco and Hope, 2009; Huang et al., 2012).
-Nevertheless, a large body of evidence suggests that the social context in which analysts operate renders their research biased, incomplete, excessively dependent on management, reliant on the past repeating itself, and lacking in scientific method (Abarbenall and Bernard, 1992; Fogarty and Rogers, 2005; Kothari et al., 2009).
+On the one hand, studies consistently demonstrate that analysts' earnings forecasts, target prices, investment recommendations, and narrative commentaries contain information for investors (Lys and Sohn, 1990; Bradshaw, 2002; Asquith et al., 2005; De Franco and Hope, 2011; Huang et al., 2014).
+On the other hand, a large body of evidence suggests that the institutional context in which analysts operate renders their research biased, incomplete, excessively dependent on management, reliant on the past repeating itself, and lacking in scientific method (Abarbenall and Bernard, 1992; Fogarty and Rogers, 2005; Kothari et al., 2009; Brown et al., 2015).

-Fogarty and Rogers (2005) conjecture that rather than reflecting a neutral and stable expertise that is unaffected by social context, analysts' work is more accurately characterized by an institutionalized structure where their independence is compromised by financial conflicts of interest and excessive reliance on management as a source of firm-specific information, and where as a consequence symbolic displays substitute for rigorous scientific analysis.
-Consistent with an institutional theory interpretation, Fogarty and Rogers (2005) find that analysts' published research is uncritical of management and naïve in the view that past outcomes hold the clues to predicting the future.
-Asquith et al. (2005) and Huang et al. (2012) confirm that the average analyst report contains little negative commentary about firms or management.
-Further, Kothari et al. (2009) find no significant association between the content of analysts' published research and firms cost of capital, which they attribute to credibility and timeliness problems with sell-side research.
-Collectively, these findings echo doubts expressed by the media, investment professionals, and regulators over the rigor and objectivity of analysts' work.1
+Fogarty and Rogers (2005) conjecture that rather than reflecting a neutral and stable expertise that is unaffected by their environment, analysts' work is more accurately characterized by an institutionalized structure where their independence is compromised by financial conflicts of interest and excessive reliance on management as a source of information, and where as a consequence symbolic displays substitute for rigorous scientific analysis.
+Consistent with an institutional theory interpretation, Fogarty and Rogers (2005) find that analysts' published research lacks rigour and is naïve in the view that past outcomes hold the clues to predicting the future.
+Asquith et al. (2005) and Huang et al. (2014) confirm that the average analyst report contains little negative commentary about firms or management.
+Further, Kothari et al. (2009) find no association between the content of analysts' published research and firms' cost of capital, which they attribute to credibility and timeliness problems with sellside research.
+Collectively, these findings echo doubts expressed by financial journalists, investment professionals, and regulators over the rigour and objectivity of analysts' work.1

-Using insights from psychology that stress the conditional nature of individuals' attributional search processes (e.g., Lau and Russell, 1980) we revisit the view that analyst research lacks rigor and independence.
-In particular, social cognition theory demonstrates that schema-consistent and positive schema-discrepant events tend to elicit low levels of penetrating, objective analysis due to their confirmatory nature.
-Detailed and critical attributional search behavior is more typically reserved for negative schema-discrepant outcomes that challenge individuals' expectations and existing knowledge structures (Wong and Weiner, 1981).
-Despite robust evidence regarding the conditional nature of attributional search, studies examining the properties of analyst commentaries typically adopt a random sampling approach designed to maximize generalizeability (e.g., Asquith et al., 2005; Fogarty and Rogers, 2005; Kothari et al., 2009; Huang et al., 2012).
-However, since a high fraction of analyst research is released in response to either good news or no material new information (e.g., Asquith et al., 2005, Table 1), failure to condition on the incentives for attributional search can tilt the evidence in favor of observing bland, management-friendly research that lacks scientific rigor.
+Using insights from psychology that stress the conditional nature of individuals' attributional search processes (e.g., Lau and Russell, 1980) we revisit the view that analyst research lacks rigour and objectivity.
+In particular, social cognition theory demonstrates that schema-consistent (i.e., expected or predicted) outcomes tend to elicit low levels of penetrating analysis due to their confirmatory nature.
+Instead, thorough search behaviour aimed at identifying causal factors is more typically reserved for schema-discrepant (i.e., unexpected) events in general, and in particular for unexpectedly negative outcomes that challenge individuals' expectations and existing knowledge structures (Wong and Weiner, 1981).
+Despite robust evidence regarding the conditional nature of attributional search, studies examining the properties of analyst commentaries typically adopt a random sampling approach designed to maximize generalizability (e.g., Asquith et al., 2005; Fogarty and Rogers, 2005; Kothari et al., 2009; Huang et al., 2014).
+However, failure to condition on the incentives for attributional search can tilt the evidence toward the conclusion that analyst research lacks scientific rigour since a high fraction of their work is published in response to either good news or no material new information (e.g., Table 1 in Asquith et al., 2005).